 Wash your hands regularly, especially before you eat.
 If you are out on the farm keep some alcohol wash handy.

-The few minutes you spend hand washing throughout the day could prevent an illness that could keep you out of action for days, weeks, or even longer – and who’s going to run the farm then?
+The few minutes you spend hand washing throughout the day could prevent an illness that could keep you (or others) out of action for days, weeks, or even longer – and who’s going to run the farm then?